aliaslab-1984/BattleAxe/README.md

 ## Channels

-BattleAxe let's you organize your logs per Channel!
+BattleAxe lets you organize your logs per Channel!
 This makes log filtering easier.
 By default, if you don't specify a channel to log into, BattleAxe is going to log on the default general channel (`BattleAxe 🪓`).
 To start using channels all you have to do is:
 1. Register all your `LogProvider` instances as it follows: